MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 ---
 title: "Quickstart - Create and deploy a customer service virtual agent"
-description: "Learn how to quickly create a customer service virtual agent using AI for Customer Service Virtual Agent."
+description: "Learn how to quickly create a customer service virtual agent using the Virtual Agent Designer."
 keywords: ""
 ms\.date: 12/5/2018
 ms.service: